jennceng/js-marathon-es6-modules/js-marathon.md

 Let's start building our space vessel!

-Create a Javascript function called `Ship` that is a constructor that takes a `name` argument and assigns it to a `name` property.
-Using that constructor, make a new object and name it `ourShip`.
+Create a Javascript file called `Spaceship.js`.
+Using class syntax, define a  `Spaceship` class that takes a `name` argument and assigns it to a `name` property.
+Don't forget to export your module!
+Import the file to your shipyard.js and assign it to the variable Spaceship.

-Discuss with your group what an appropriate name for this ship might be.
+Discuss with your group what an appropriate name for this spaceship might be.
+Create a new Spaceship object with the chosen name and assign it the variable `ourShip`.

-Let's add another preflight message that announces the name of our ship in our `launchpad` function.
+Let's add another preflight message that announces the name of our spaceship in our `launchpad` function.

 We'll need to add an argument to the `launchpad` function so we can pass in `ourShip`.

 #### Step 2 - Round up your crew!

-We're going to work on getting our crew on the ship - but first we need to round them up!
+We're going to work on getting our crew on the spaceship - but first we need to round them up!

-First create an array named `crewNames`, and fill it with the name of all the members in your mentor group!
+In `shipyard.js`, first create an array named `crewNames`, and fill it with the name of all the members in your mentor group!

-Make a constructor function for a `CrewMember` that takes a `name` argument and assigns it to a `name` property.
+Create a Javascript file called `CrewMember.js`.
+Make a `CrewMember` class that takes a `name` argument and assigns it to a `name` property.
 Also make a `trained` property that defaults to false.
+Don't forget to export your new module and import it into `shipyard.js`!
+Assign it to a variable called CrewMember.

 #### Step 3 - Train your crew!

-We're going to create a function called `trainCrew` that takes in an array of strings (the names of each crew member) and returns an array of Javascript objects (a CrewMember object).
+Before we can load the crew on the spaceship, we have to first train the crew!
+In `shipyard.js`, we're going to create a function called `trainCrew` that takes in an array of strings (the names of each crew member) and returns an array of Javascript objects (a CrewMember object via the CrewMember class).
 The trainCrew function should also change their `trained` attribute to true.

-Finish by creating an array of crew member objects called `crewMembers` by using both the `crewNames` array and the `trainCrew` function.
+Finish by creating an array of trained crew member objects called `crewMembers` by using both the `crewNames` array and the `trainCrew` function.

-#### Step 4 - Board the ship!
+#### Step 4 - Board the spaceship!

-Time to get our crew onboard the ship!
+Time to get our crew onboard the spaceship!

-Let's add a `crew` property to the `Ship` constructor with a default value of an empty array.
+Let's add a `crew` property to the `Spaceship` class with a default value of an empty array.

-Next, let's create a `loadCrew` property on the ship's prototype with an anonymous function as a value.
+Next, let's create a `loadCrew` property on the spaceships's class with a function as a value.

-This anonymous function should take in an array of crew member objects and one by one it should:
+This function should take in an array of crew member objects and one by one it should:

-* Add them to the ship's `crew` array.
+* Add them to the spaceship's `crew` array.
-* Output a message announcing the name of the crew member that has boarded the ship.
+* Output a message announcing the name of the crew member that has boarded the spaceship.

 Let's make loading the crew part of the `launchpad` function.
-We're going to add another argument to `launchpad` to accept the `crewMembers` array.
+We're going to add another argument to `launchpad` to accept the `crewMembers` array (the array of trained crew members from step 3!).

-Finally, lets call the ship's `loadCrew` function with the `crewMembers` array in the `launchpad` function.
+Finally, lets call the spaceship's `loadCrew` function with the `crewMembers` array in the `launchpad` function.

 #### Step 5 - Random captain!

-The crew decided to take turns playing the role of captain of the ship.
-Every time we ask the ship who is the captain, we're going to get a random crewMate!
+The crew decided to take turns playing the role of captain of the spaceship.
+Every time we ask the spaceship who is the captain, we're going to get a random crewMember!

-Start by defining the `captain` function on the `ship` prototype.
+Start by defining the `captain` function on the `spaceship` class.
-This function will randomly pick a member from the ship's `crew` array.
+This function will randomly pick a member from the spaceship's `crew` array.
 But, how do we implement randomness in javascript?
 Take a look at the following code for some inspiration!

 ```
-var number = 3;
+let number = 3;
-var random_number = Math.floor(Math.random() * number);
+let random_number = Math.floor(Math.random() * number);
 console.log(random_number);
 // Outpus either 0, 1, or 2 to the browser's console.
 ```